jboss-developer/jboss-eap-quickstarts/app-client/README.md

 | `ear` | The EAR packaging contains the server and client side.
 | `client-simple` | A simple client application for running in the application-client container to show the injection

-The root `pom.xml` builds each of the subprojects in an appropriate order.
+The root `pom.xml` file builds each of the subprojects in the appropriate order.